Tropical trigonal curves: Moduli of tropical trigonal curves and tropical trigonal covers

 Let us then consider the case where $T_1\neq T_2.$ By definition, they are trees over the same number of vertices, which we can make correspond such that they share the maximum number of edges.
 Starting from $T_1$ by removing any leaf-edge which is not in $T_2$ and then add instead the edge in $T_2$ connecting the leaf with the common path and repeating until we obtain $T_2$ defines a sequence between the two trees ${T_1}=T^0,\dots,T^{2h}={T_2}$ such that $T^i,T^{i+1}$ differ by a single edge contraction and $T^i$ has the maximum number of edges for $i$ even.
 Any contraction of an edge in $T_1$ clearly corresponds to the contraction of three edges in $G_{T_1}$ having the same edge as an image.
-Moreover, as in Figures \ref{fg:tree},\ref{fg:tree3}, \ref{fg:tree2}, \ref{fg:tree1}, any addition of an edge, also corresponds to the addition of tree edges which yield a $3$-ladder.
+Moreover, as in Figures~\ref{fg:tree},\ref{fg:tree3},~\ref{fg:tree2},~\ref{fg:tree1}, any addition of an edge, also corresponds to the addition of tree edges which yield a $3$-ladder.
 Therefore given $G_{T_1},G_{T_2},$ with $T_1\neq T_2,$ one can always construct a sequence from $G_{T_1}$ to a $3$-ladder over $T_2$ of contractions and additions of triples of edges in the same equivalence class and then use the first argument to extend the sequence to $G_{T_2}.$ \end{proof}

 Finally, we would like to relate a $3$-edge connected trigonal type $(G,w,\varphi)$, with the dual graph of an admissible cover.
-The construction of the latter can be found in \cite[Section 2.3]{LC}.
+The construction of the latter can be found in~\cite[Section 2.3]{LC}.

-In particular, nodes map to nodes, therefore no contraction of edges is allowed, but as we proved in Proposition \ref{prp: harm_contractions} we can consider instead its tropical modification with no contractions.
+In particular, nodes map to nodes, therefore no contraction of edges is allowed, but as we proved in Proposition~\ref{prp: harm_contractions} we can consider instead its tropical modification with no contractions.

-We have indeed already observed in Remark \ref{rk:tree_gon} that such a tropical modification is a tropical morphism, for which the Riemann-Hurwitz inequality holds, and we will now prove that equality holds for some of them.
+We have indeed already observed in Remark~\ref{rk:tree_gon} that such a tropical modification is a tropical morphism, for which the Riemann-Hurwitz inequality holds, and we will now prove that equality holds without further tropical modifications.